Observation of $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}\pi^{0}$ and $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}2\pi^{0}$

 Electron-positron facilities offer a unique path forward by producing hyperon-antihyperon pairs with well-defined kinematics in two-body decays.
 At BESIII, $J/\psi \to \Lambda\bar{\Lambda}$ decays deliver an intense, quasi-monoenergetic flux of $\bar{\Lambda}$ hyperons with momentum $1.074~\mathrm{GeV}/c$ and a spread of $\pm 0.017~\mathrm{GeV}/c$, arising from the $\pm 11~\mathrm{mrad}$ horizontal crossing angle of the $e^{+}e^{-}$ beams, providing a clean and intensive source of antihyperons~\cite{Li2017haibo}.
 In this Letter, we present the study of the $\bar{\Lambda} p \to K^{+}\pi^{+}\pi^{-} + k\,\pi^{0}$ reactions with $k=1,2,3$ and search for possible intermediate resonances in the final states, using a recently developed technique~\cite{Dai:2024myk,Yuan:2021yks}, which has been employed in recent pioneering BESIII analyses~\cite{BESIII:2023clq,BESIII:2023trh,BESIII:2024geh,BESIII:2025bft}.
-To study the reactions of interest, a data set of $(10087 \pm 44)\times 10^{6}$ $J/\psi$ events~\cite{BESIII:2021cxx} recorded with the BESIII detector has been used to study $\bar{\Lambda}$ antihyperons from $J/\psi \to \Lambda\bar{\Lambda}$ decays.
+To study the reactions of interest, a data set of $(10087 \pm 44)\times 10^{6}$ $J/\psi$ events~\cite{BESIII:2021cxx} recorded with the BESIII detector is used.
 Details of the BESIII detector, a magnetic spectrometer operating at the Beijing Electron-Positron Collider (BEPCII)~\cite{Yu:2016cof}, are given in Refs.~\cite{Ablikim2010,BESIII:2020nme,Li:2017eToF,Guo:2017eToF,Cao:2020ibk}.
 As the $\bar{\Lambda}$ antihyperons traverse the beam pipe, they can interact with the surrounding material, which is composed of $^{197}\mathrm{Au}$, $^{9}\mathrm{Be}$, and a cooling oil with composition $^{12}\mathrm{C}:{}^{1}\mathrm{H}=1\!:\!2.13$ (see Fig.~\ref{fig:beampipe}), producing multi-meson final states with strangeness S = 1 that directly encode short-range $\rm \bar{Y}N$ dynamics and annihilation topologies.
 In particular, by using the at-rest protons ($^{1}\mathrm{H}$) in the cooling oil as targets, $\bar{\Lambda}p$ annihilation can be directly probed.
+This ensures a well-defined initial state for signal identification, whereas annihilation on bound nucleons in heavier nuclei would be smeared by Fermi motion.